Minnesota Wildflowers

 Detailed Information

 [photo of flowers] 1 to 3 flowers arise from the leaf axils in the upper part of the plant.
-Individual flowers are about ¼ inch long, bell-shaped with 6 pale yellow to greenish petals (tepals), 6 orange-tipped stamens, on a slender stalk up to an inch long.
+Individual flowers are about ¼ inch long, bell-shaped with 6 pale yellow to greenish tepals (petals), 6 orange-tipped stamens, on a slender stalk up to an inch long.

-[photo of leaves] Leaves are compound and feathery, with soft, needle-shaped leaflets about 1 inch long grouped in clusters of up to 5 leaflets, and many branches.
-Attachment is alternate.
-The stems are weak and the branches tend to droop under the weight.
+[photo of leaves] Leaves are compound and feathery, with soft, needle-shaped leaflets about 1 inch long grouped in clusters of up to 5, alternately attached.
+The stems are many branched, slender and weak, sometimes erect but often drooping.

 Notes:

-This is the same asparagus you can find at your local grocer; it escaped cultivation and has become naturalized throughout much of the U.S. Asparagus sprouts up in early spring, and is the best time to harvest the shoots.
+This is the same asparagus you can find at your local grocer; it escaped cultivation and has become naturalized throughout much of the U.S., often in the part shade of open woods and woodland edges.
+Asparagus sprouts up in early spring, and that's the best time to harvest the tasty shoots.

 • Shooting Star Native Seeds - Native Prairie Grass and Wildflower Seeds